The sticky web of felon voting laws

 - In North Carolina, the News and Observer reported that 460 allegations of felons voting while on probation or post-release supervision — prohibited in the state — have been referred to prosecutors since 2015.
 Many who were prosecuted said they didn't understand they were barred from voting.

 - In Florida, the law changed in 2018 to allow felons to regain voting rights after completing "all terms of their sentence."
-But what constitutes "all terms" was determined to include monetary obligations by the state legislature, even though some felons already had registered to vote and cast ballots in local elections thinking "all terms" meant only prison, parole and probation.
-A federal judge later blocked payment requirements for a number of plaintiffs who were “genuinely unable” to meet them.
-Florida's GOP Gov. Ron DeSantis has appealed the ruling.
+But a court has determined that "all terms" includes monetary obligations.
+Some felons already had registered to vote and cast ballots in local elections thinking "all terms" meant only prison, parole and probation.

 What they’re saying: The Campaign Legal Center says it has seen similar issues while building Restore Your Vote, a website that provides information and updates on voting rights by state.